sachinshrmaa/connectmyfamily/README.md

 # Connect My Family

-A small project to connect familes trapped/affected by the Sikkim flood.
+A small open source project to connect familes trapped/affected by the Sikkim flood.

-### Installation locally
+## Installation locally
+---
 To run the Connect My Family project locally, follow these steps:

 1. Install [NodeJs](https://www.nodejs.org/), [MongoDB](https://www.mongodb.com/) on your machine.